Creeping oxalis (Oxalis corniculata).

 - The deep tap root means if you hand weed, and leave any plant material behind in the soil it regrows.

-- Under close mowing it assumes a prostrate growth habit.
+- Under close mowing it takes on a prostrate growth habit.

-There are several turf herbicides that control Yellow Wood Sorrel.
+There are several turf herbicides for the control Yellow Wood Sorrel.
 As Creeping oxalis is difficult to wet, we suggest you use Optispread 1000 to ensure good herbicide contact with the target weed.

 Post Emergent Control of Creeping Oxalis.